pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <p class="location">Insert a new NOTE below Table 385 as follows:</p>

 <p class="hangingindent">
-<ins onMouseEnter="mouseEnter(this)" data-issue="347">NOTE: the meaning of the keys <b>Type</b> and <b>Subtype</b> in "Table 382 - Standard artifact attributes" do not follow the documented conventions described in 7.3.7, "Dictionary objects".
+<ins onMouseEnter="mouseEnter(this)" data-issue="347" data-iso="approved">NOTE: the meaning of the keys <b>Type</b> and <b>Subtype</b> in "Table 382 - Standard artifact attributes" do not follow the documented conventions described in 7.3.7, "Dictionary objects".
 This is due to alignment of "Table 382 - Standard artifact attributes" (<i>PDF 2.0</i>) with the previously existing "Table 363 - Property list entries for artifacts".</ins>
 </p>